chauvinSimon/IV19/README.md

 - Abandon the *Vision Zero* buzzword.
 - Stop separating prediction and planning and use POMDP formulations.
 - Combine learning and planning (e.g. MCTS + RL).
+- Interaction-aware planning.
+- Think distribution, not expectation or point-estimate.
+- Generalize with decomposition or image-like states.
 - Some demos were impressive.
 But far from series production.
 - ... # todo
 ```